Introduction

 https://accounts.google.com/o/oauth2/auth?response_type=code&access_type=offline&approval_prompt=force&scope=https://www.googleapis.com/auth/drive

 In this case, the URL ends with /drive, indicating that no restrictions have been applied to this authorization URL.
-Each different Google web service will have different URL text in place of the /drive, but the general format for the default URL is relatively consistent across all Google web services.
+Each Google web service will use a different URL path after/drive, but the general format of the default URL is relatively consistent across all Google web services.

 You will set the scope parameter for your Google Drive web service at the end of this default URL.
 If, for example, you would like users to have read-only access to the metadata of files stored on a Google Drive, you would add a .metadata.readonly to the end of the URL as follows: